knowusuboaky/Azure_CICD/README.md

-Absolutely — here’s your **final, production-ready README** titled 🚀 **Deploy Two Azure Web Apps Using Only `azure.yaml`**, now including **where to add Repository-level Secrets and Variables** clearly explained and grouped.

-Everything here matches your workflow:
-**Staging → (Reviewer approval) → Production**, using App Service + GitHub Actions.

----

 # 🚀 Deploy Two Azure Web Apps Using Only `azure.yaml`

 Deploy both **website** (frontend) and **fastapi** (backend) apps to **Azure App Service**